Lirzh/Lirzh/README.md

 I am currently a Grade 10 student at Putian No.1 High School in Fujian, China.

-📌 Grade 10 | Boarder | Sufficient time for updates and maintenance during school
+📌 Grade 10 | Boarder | Limited availability for updates and maintenance during school terms.

 ---